Jonatas-01/delightful-bite/README.md

 - At first the score in performance and accessibility were low.
     ![Accessibility](https://github.com/Jonatas-01/delightful-bite/blob/main/assets/media/readme-img/accessibility.png)
-    - The accessability score were fixed adding arial label to icons and fixing the order of the 'H' element.
-But the LCP (Largest Contentful Paint element) were making the performance score low.
+    - The accessibility score was fixed by adding an arial label to icons and fixing the order of the 'H' element.
+However, the LCP (Largest Contentful Paint element) was making the performance score low.
     ![Accessibility](https://github.com/Jonatas-01/delightful-bite/blob/main/assets/media/readme-img/second-accessibility.png)
     - This bug was fixed adding load priority to the image and compressing the image.

 - __Unfixed Bugs__

-When the website is open in an Iphone mobile, the button to submit the form in Sign Up page does not show up, still submiting the form, but does not have any text inside the button.
+When the website is open on an iPhone mobile, the button to submit the form on the Sign Up page does not show up, still submitting the form, but does not have any text inside the button.
 ![Iphone-Bug](https://github.com/Jonatas-01/delightful-bite/blob/main/assets/media/readme-img/bug-iphone.jpg)

-The bug does not happen when the page is opened in an androind phone:
+The bug does not happen when the page is opened in an android phone:

 ![Androind-Bug](https://github.com/Jonatas-01/delightful-bite/blob/main/assets/media/readme-img/bug-android.jpg)

-> Good to mention this is a picture with an old version of the website (with the password input) but the button text still showing even in current versions.
+> Good to mention this is a picture with an old version of the website (with the password input) but the button text still shows even in current versions.

 ### Validator Testing